How to recruit the right people

 Remember that an interview is a two-way process and the candidate will be selecting you as much as you are selecting them.
 The golden rule of selection is therefore – TREAT THE CANDIDATE AS A CUSTOMER.

 Consider whether you need a second-stage interview to choose the right candidate.
 To ensure you select the right candidate and have a robust audit trail, you should use a score sheet.
 If there is more than one interviewer – these should be completed by each person without conferring.
 The score sheet will help you with the rationale as to why the candidate has been unsuccessful.
 Remember that any documentation from the interview can be requested by the employee.
+Here are some tips on 10 questions to avoid.

 Ensure you have all your staff records up to date and that they are compliant.
 This is essential to ensure that the business meets legislation: